paulirom/CodeClub/content/page/about.md

 subtitle: Dear fellow CodeClubbers!
 ---

 This weblog is meant to document the activities of the **ukaR Code Club**.
 We are a group of R users from different institutes and clinics at Uniklinik RWTH Aachen.
 We organize regular Code Club Sessions to share and discuss our experiences with R and learn from each other.
-Our main goal is to improve our skills in data wrangling and statistical analysis with R.
+Our main goal is to improve our skills in data wrangling and statistical analysis with R, primarily in the analysis of studies with human subjects.

 As a member of the ukaR Code Club, you can contribute to this weblog by following these simple steps: